Please ensure Javascript is enabled for purposes of website accessibility

 Do Business Loans Affect Personal Credit?

 Your personal credit score and business credit score work similarly.
-They’re both numbers that represent how responsible you are as a borrower, which can influence whether you’re able to borrow money — and if so, at what cost.
+They’re both numbers that represent how responsible you are as a borrower, which can influence whether you can borrow money — and if so, at what cost.

 However, there are plenty of differences between these two scores as well.
 Put simply, one reflects your personal credit history, while the other focuses solely on your business dealings.
 Let’s take a closer look at how personal credit and business credit differ.